 How much you’ll get paid depends on how many classes a month you teach, how high your base pay is, and whether you finish the class on time.

 Your finished class incentive is determined by how many classes you teach per month and how many lifetime classes you’ve taught through VIPKID.

 And remember, there are two classes in an hour.

 How is Base Pay Calculated?

 Your base pay is calculated based on two factors: how much teaching experience you have and how well you perform in the interview and mock class.

-We have a whole article about acing your mock class that you can read to help you pass it with flying colors.
+We have a whole article about acing the mock class that you can read to help you pass it with flying colors.

 In terms of teaching experience, you may be wondering what does and doesn’t count.